 This post may contain affiliate links.
 Read my disclosure policy.

-Air Fryer Chicken Wings Recipe
+Air Fryer Chicken Wings Video

-Also, there’s no need to preheat an air fryer, which saves you prep time and makes this the fastest crispy chicken wings recipe.
+The air fryer cook time is three times faster than my Baked Chicken Wings, Baked Buffalo Wings, or Lemon Pepper Wings when cooked in a traditional oven.
+There’s no need to preheat the air fryer, which saves you prep time and makes this the fastest crispy chicken wings recipe.
 All you need is your favorite wing sauce for dipping (more on that below).

 Ingredients for Air Fryer Chicken Wings

-How to Cut Chicken Wings
+How to Split Chicken Wings

 If your chicken wings are sold whole (and they are less expensive this way), you will need to cut them for even crisping.
 To cut a chicken wing, locate the joint between the wing tip, the middle section (drumette), and the end section (the flat).
 Use a sharp knife to cut into the joint between these sections to create three pieces.
-Trim off any excess skin.
+You’ll only use the drumettes and flats.
+Wing tips don’t have any meat and tend to burn, so save those for chicken stock or discard them.

-How to Make Crispy Air Fryer Wings
+How to Air Fry Chicken Wings

-What to Serve with Air Fried Chicken Wings
+What to Serve with Air-Fried Chicken Wings

 I love serving this restaurant style.
-My husband used to work at a Chilis restaurant and they served their wings with fresh celery and blue cheese dressing – classic!
+My husband used to work at a Chilis restaurant, and they served their wings tossed in Buffalo Chicken Wing Sauce paired with fresh celery and blue cheese dressing – classic!
 They also pair really well with these dips and sides:

 - Ranch Dressing or Avocado Ranch